ferrarimarco/dotfiles/README.md

         1. `bin/install-windows.ps1` from a Powershell shell on Windows.
         1. Start the Windows Subsystem for Linux, and run `bin/setup-dotfiles.sh`

-1. Run `make` (all the dotfiles and binaries will be symlinked to their destinations so you can update them just by `git pull`ing the latest changes)
+All the dotfiles and binaries will be symlinked to their destinations so you can update them just by pulling the latest changes.

-Run `make help` for a list of the available run targets, including the ones useful for development.

 ## Contents